Dementia - the One Stop Guide

 This on-demand learning course – Dementia: the One Stop Guide – brings Professor June Andrews OBE, one of the UK’s leading clinicians on Dementia Care, straight to your device.
 You can click and play as many of her video classes as you like, whenever you like, in whichever order you like.
 Providing you with a greater understanding of dementia, as well as offering ideas and thoughts on how to treat and care for someone diagnosed with the condition.

-Using her expertise around dementia, June guides course learners through 5 video classes, complete with her own presentation slides – as well as a range of activities and case studies which bring the issues alive.
+Using her expertise around dementia, June guides learners through 5 course sessions, complete with a range of short video classes, activities, case studies and quizzes which bring the issues alive.
 In total, the course provides learners with over 4 hours Continuous Professional Development and a personalised certificate of completion.

 Course rates for learners